 How to remortgage to buy another property

-Can I remortgage to buy another property?
+Can I get a second mortgage to buy another house?

 To remortgage your current home and buy another property, you need to follow these steps: